Representatives receive 100s, if not 1,000s of communications a day. To make sure your voice is heard

+Send a personal message.
 Describe specifically and in your own words how an issue or legislation will affect you or others you know.

 Include the bill number or its popular name if you are commenting on specific legislation.

-Be sure you give your name, address and phone number.
+Provide your name, address and phone number.

 Finding Your Representatives